allenhux/SamplerFeedbackStreaming/README.md

 ```

 # Known issues

-## AMD 780M (and others?)
+* GPU feedback time on AMD 780M (and others?) is (very) not correct.
+Suspect ResolveSubresourceRegion() is not measured.
+* full-screen with multi-gpu or remote desktop is not borderless
+* entering full screen in a multi-gpu system moves the window to a monitor attached to the GPU by design.
+However, if the window starts on a different monitor, it "disappears" on the first maximization.
+Hit *escape* then maximize again, and it should work fine.

+# Old Issues (no longer encountered)

+## GPU timer not functional
-GPU timer returns 0ms for sampler feedback resolve, thus invalidating the frame-time limiter for processing feedback.
+The GPU timer on some architectures returns 0ms for sampler feedback resolve, thus invalidating the frame-time limiter for processing feedback.
 As a result, every visible object participates in SFS every frame, resulting in very low framerates and very low bandwidth.

 ## Performance Degradation

 (2025: Mostly fixed via Microsoft improvements to Tiled Resource mapping operations?)

-Performance degrades over time with some non-Intel devices/drivers as exposed by the bandwidth graph in benchmark mode after a few minutes.
+On some architectures, performance degrades over time.
+This can be seen in the bandwidth graph in benchmark mode after a few minutes.
 Compare the following healthy graph to the graph containing stalls below:

 - healthy: ![Healthy Streaming](./readme-images/streamingHealthy.png "Healthy Streaming")
 - stalling: ![Streaming Stalls](./readme-images/streamingStalls.png "Streaming Stalls")